w3c/mediasession/explainer.md

 register listeners to the platform.
 This may vary depending on UI concerns and platform capabilities.

-The user agent may have a default handler for `play` and `pause` actions but will not handled the other actions.
-The `playbackState` will be used as a hint in order to know which action should be sent to the page. `playbackState` could be useful in the following situations:
+The user agent may have default handlers for `play` and `pause` actions but not for the other actions.

-* The UA does not have the ability to decide whether the page is playing or not.
-* The UA considers seeking or loading media as "not playing", but the page expects to be interrupted by pause action.
-* The page just want to do some preparation steps when the media is paused but it expects the preparation steps could be interrupted by pause action.
+For `play` and `pause` actions, they are usually shown at the same place in the UI, and the platform sometimes send a joint command for those actions (such as a headset button click).
+Therefore, we need to figure out which button to show and which action handler to call.
+If the page is currently playing, the `pause` button should be shown and `pause` action handler should be called when the joint command is received.
+If the page is paused, the `play` button should be shown and `play` action handler should be called when the joint command is received.
+The UA must have the ability to determine whether the page is playing or not.
+Besides, the `playbackState` will be used as a hint which can override the playback state determined by the UA, which could be useful when the page want to do some preparation steps when the media is paused but it expects the preparation steps could be interrupted by `pause` action.
+For example, when the page is seeking or buffering media, the UA might consider the page as "not playing", however the page wants to allow the user to cancel the pending playback when the seeking or buffering completes.

 These are some usage examples of media session actions: